-Building/Room: Bethune Building, Victoria General Site Street Address 1: QEII Health Sciences Centre Street Address 2: 3rd Floor, Room 377 P.O.
-Box: Halifax, NS B3H 2Y9 Telephone: (902) 473-3608 Fax: (902) 473-3610 Website: medicine.dal.ca/departments/critical-care.html Email Address:
+Bethune Building, Victoria General Site QEII Health Sciences Centre, 3rd Floor, Room 377 Halifax NS B3H 2Y9

+Email Address: Critical.Care@nshealth.ca

+Website: www.medicine.dal.ca/departments/critical-care.html

 The Department of Critical Care Medicine provides patient care and leadership in the hospitals affiliated with Dalhousie University.
-The Critical Care Department at Dalhousie University is made up of 12 clinicians who come from varied professional backgrounds.
-Each member has training in Anesthesia, Internal Medicine, Emergency Medicine or Surgery, and the additional Critical Care training qualifies them as Intensive Care specialists.
+The Critical Care Department at Dalhousie University is made up of 13 clinicians at the QEII, 9 at the Dartmouth General Hospital and 4 at the IWK.
+They all come from varied professional backgrounds.
+Each member has training in Anesthesia, Internal Medicine, Emergency Medicine or Surgery, and the additional Critical Care training qualifies those at the QEII and IWK as Intensive Care specialists.

-Our clinical practice is to support the two Intensive Care Units of the Queen Elizabeth II Health Sciences Centre.
-The 11 bed 3A Med/Surg ICU at the Victoria General Site primarily serves the needs of General Surgery, Thoracic Surgery, Otolaryngology including Head and Neck Cancer, Oral Surgery, Urology and the Multi Organ Transplant Program.
-Medical Services based at the Victoria General Site include the Dialysis Unit as well as Hematology Oncology and the Bone Marrow Transplant Unit.
+At the Queen Elizabeth II Health Sciences Centre, our clinical practice is to support the two Intensive Care Units.
+The 9-bed 3A Med/Surg ICU at the Victoria General Site primarily serves the needs of General Surgery, Thoracic Surgery, Otolaryngology including Head and Neck Cancer, Oral Surgery, Urology and the Multi Organ Transplant Program.
+Medical services based at the Victoria General Site include the Dialysis Unit as well as Hematology Oncology and the Bone Marrow Transplant Unit.
 Occasionally, General Medicine patients from the Halifax Infirmary Site or patients from services based at the Halifax Infirmary Site are transferred to this unit when appropriate.
 Supporting the management of acutely ill patients at the Victoria General Site are two, four-bed Intermediate Care Units that provide a transition unit for our most acutely ill patients from the ICU to the wards.
 We are frequently consulted to the Intermediate Care Units but are not responsible for their management.